 Installing a released version of the

-arrow package should require no additional system dependencies.
+arrow package requires no additional system dependencies.
 For macOS and Windows, CRAN hosts binary packages that contain the Arrow C++ library.
-On Linux, source package installation will download necessary C++ dependencies automatically on most common Linux distributions.
-See
+On Linux, source package installation will also build necessary C++ dependencies.
+For a faster, more complete installation, set the environment variable

 vignette("install", package = "arrow") for details.